fyysikkokilta/ilmomasiina/docs/signup-logic.md

 ## Expired signups

-Signups expire after not being confirmed for 30 minutes.
+Signups expire after not being confirmed for 30 minutes (configurable).
 They immediately stop matching Signup's `defaultScope` and stop being visible to users.

 Following this, the `deleteUnconfirmedSignups.ts` cron job will delete them and trigger a state refresh.